fprime-community/fprime-system-reference/SystemReference/Gnc/Imu/docs/sdd.md

 **I2C interface:**
 The sensor reports data via an I2C interface.
-I2C data bytes are eight bits wide.
-The high-order bit is a read/write bit indicating whether data is being read or written.

 **Power management:**
 The MPU6050 has several power modes.
 In order for the sensor to begin collecting